cvc5/ethos/user_manual.md

     - Bitwise negation if `t1` is a binary values.
 Arithmetic operators:
 - `(alf.add t1 t2)`
-    - If `t1` and `t2` are arithmetic values, then this returns the multiplication of `t1` and `t2`, which is a rational value if either of `t1, t2` is a rational value, or a numeral value otherwise.
+    - If `t1` and `t2` are arithmetic values of the same category, then this returns the multiplication of `t1` and `t2`, which is a rational value if either of `t1, t2` is a rational value, or a numeral value otherwise.
     - If `t1` and `t2` are binary values of the same bitwidth, this returns the binary value corresponding to their (unsigned) addition modulo their bitwidth.
 - `(alf.mul t1 t2)`
-    - If `t1` and `t2` are arithmetic values, then this returns the multiplication of `t1` and `t2`, which is a rational value if either of `t1, t2` is a rational value, or a numeral value otherwise.
+    - If `t1` and `t2` are arithmetic values of the same category, then this returns the multiplication of `t1` and `t2`, which is a rational value if either of `t1, t2` is a rational value, or a numeral value otherwise.
     - If `t1` and `t2` are binary values of the same bitwidth, this returns the binary value corresponding to their (unsigned) multiplication modulo their bitwidth.
 - `(alf.neg t1)`
     - If `t1` is a arithmetic value, this returns the arithmetic negation of `t1`.
     - If `t1` is a binary value, this returns its (signed) arithmetic negation.
 - `(alf.qdiv t1 t2)`
-    - If `t1` and `t2` are arithmetic values and `t2` is non-zero, then this returns the rational division of `t1` and `t2`.
+    - If `t1` and `t2` are values and `t2` is non-zero, then this returns the rational division of `t1` and `t2`.
 - `(alf.zdiv t1 t2)`
     - If `t1` and `t2` are numeral values and `t2` is non-zero, then this returns the integer division (floor) of `t1` and `t2`.
 - `(alf.is_neg t1)`